 - Objects in the scene which makes the render more lively

-Software used to create the 3D floor rendering
+Software used to create 3D rendered floor plan

 For this kind of projects I like to use following tools: